HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Scanline/Lighting/Order-Independent-Transparency.md

     fragment KBuffer_ColorAttachment KBufferPass_FragmentMain(..., KBuffer_ColorAttachment kbuffer_in)
     {
-        CA = CalcalteLighting_And_Shading(...) //This part of code doesn't need to be mutually exclusive Z = ... //In general, "Z" denotes position.z
+        // This part of code doesn't need to be mutually exclusive CA = CalcalteLighting_And_Shading(...)
+        // In general, "Z" denotes position.z
+        Z = ...

         KBuffer_Local kbuffer_local;

-        //Read K-Buffer
+        // Read K-Buffer
-        //We enter the critical section automatically when we read the ColorAttachment kbuffer_local.Z[0] = kbuffer_in.Z0123.r;
+        // We enter the critical section automatically when we read the ColorAttachment kbuffer_local.Z[0] = kbuffer_in.Z0123.r;
         kbuffer_local.Z[1] = kbuffer_in.Z0123.g;
         kbuffer_local.Z[2] = kbuffer_in.Z0123.b;